flojoy-ai/studio/docs/src/content/docs/cloud/deploy-to-aws.md

 ![image](https://res.cloudinary.com/dhopxs1y3/image/upload/v1706058310/flojoy-docs/flojoy-cloud/fo7vaykvzuvus76dfjil.png)

-- Select IAM role with `AmazonSESFullAccess` policy enabled in `IAM instance profile` option.
+- Select the IAM role with `AmazonSESFullAccess` policy enabled in `IAM instance profile` option.

 - Then head to `user data` input at the bottom of `Advanced details` section and paste following template with valid credentials.